What they are saying…selection of online bits and pieces!

 “I believe that with over 2 million single people in London alone that this is one to watch!
 Who wouldn’t want to attend a class that promises perhaps a future partner and the mission of “gone is yoga done in isolation and in place is yoga that connects – with your body, feelings and spirit, those around you in the class, rhythms of nature and your sense of destiny.” — Amanda

-News Shopper Leisure Editor Tim Macfarlan was given dating advice and coaching for a week by our friend at CYL and leading UK dating coach, Hayley Quinn (pictured centre, right).
+Leisure Editor Tim Macfarlane was given dating advice and coaching for a week by our friend at CYL and leading UK dating coach, Hayley Quinn (pictured centre, right).

 As part of Hayley’s dating makeover, she bought Jim along to Yoga Dating.
 Read here.